Table of contents

 - And so on

-- Put the keyword or phrase in the search bar and see how many results come up.
+- Put the keyword or phrase in the search bar and see how many results appear.
 The number of results is your overall competition.

 - Write down (or copy/paste into Word) the top three sites for each search phrase you use.

 - Use the same keyword search with the “intitle:” command and “inanchor:” command.

 - Write down the top three sites that come up in these results.

 - Review the list of sites to find the ones that appear more than once.
 The more often a site shows up, the higher it should rise in your list of competitors.

 When you’re finished, your competitor list might look something like this:

 - example1.com (showed up 15x)